 - In an experimental study done by the Tianjin University in China, they found that the ethyl acetate fractions of Chaga mushroom had a cytotoxic effect on human prostatic carcinoma cell PC3 and breast carcinoma cell MDA-MB-231.
 Ergosterol, ergosterol peroxide and trametenolic acid extracted from Chaga mushroom showed anti-inflammatory activities and ergosterol peroxide and trametenolic acid showed cytotoxicity on human prostatic carcinoma cell PC3 and breast cancer MDA-MB-231 cell.
 (Lishuai Ma et al, Food Chem., 2013)

 Different experimental and animal studies suggest the anti-cancer potential of chaga mushroom to prevent or slow the cancer growth in different cancer types such as lung, colon/colorectal, cervical, liver, melanoma/skin, prostate and breast cancers.
 Most of these potential anti-cancer effects may be attributed to its high antioxidant content, which can protect the cells from damage by free radicals.
 Based on many experimental studies, chaga mushroom is also considered to have other benefits such as boosting immunity, preventing inflammation, protecting liver, lowering blood sugar levels, lowering blood pressure and reducing cholesterol.
-However, human studies are needed to confirm these benefits, and random intake of chaga mushroom supplements for cancer treatment and prevention should be avoided.
+However, human studies are needed to confirm these benefits, and random intake of chaga mushroom extracts for cancer treatment and prevention should be avoided.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.